Saudi Arabia–Syria relations: 2020s

-In May 2021, the Syrian tourism minister visited Riyadh on invitation from the Ministry of Tourism of Saudi Arabia and the World Tourism Organization.
-In the same month Saudi intelligence chief Khalid bin Ali Al Humaidan visited Damascus and met with his Syrian counterpart, the first such meeting since the outbreak of the civil war.
+In May 2021, the Syrian Minister of Tourism Mohammad Rami Radwan Martini visited Riyadh on invitation from the Ministry of Tourism of Saudi Arabia and the World Tourism Organization.
+In the same month Saudi intelligence chief Khalid bin Ali Al Humaidan visited Damascus and met with his Syrian counterpart Ali Mamlouk, the first such meeting since the outbreak of the civil war.
 They later met a second time in November of that year in Cairo during the Arab Intelligence Forum.
 In June 2021, an Al Jazeera report quoted Syrian opposition figures as stating that senior Saudi officials, including Crown Prince Mohammad bin Salman, were "keen to reengage with Assad" and had started rapprochement talks.

 In December 2021, the Saudi Ambassador to the United Nations urged the UN not to believe Syrian claims that the war was over and condemned the Syrian government's association with Hezbollah and Shia militias.
 Subsequently, Syrian Deputy Foreign Minister Bashar Jaafari named Saudi Arabia, alongside Qatar, as a country obstructing a Syrian return to the Arab League.
 In September 2022, Daily Sabah reported Saudi Arabia had set conditions for the return of Syria to the Arab League, including distancing itself from Iran and Hezbollah.

 In January 2023, Syria resumed imports from Saudi Arabia.
-In March 2023, Saudi Arabia was set to begin talks to bring Syria back into the Arab League, and providing economic support after the Turkey-Syria Eathquake.
+In March 2023, Saudi Arabia began talks to bring Syria back into the Arab League, and provided economic support after the earthquake on 6 February.
+On 23 March 2023, Saudi Arabia and Syria began discussing restoration of diplomatic relations.